hammady/stream-watcher/README.md

 again, and so on.
 It will exit after it reaches `EXIT_AFTER_SLEEP_COUNT=100` sleeps (60 seconds each).
 Note that it will automatically restart.
 If set to 0 or unset, it will run forever.

+## Health Check

+The Dockerfile contains a health check that will run every 20 seconds and will exit with a non-zero exit code if the container has not produced any output for the last 5 minutes.
+Make sure to choose a sleep time that is smaller than 5 minutes.